mikkoi/io.iron.ironworker.sendgrid.simple/README.md

 * Argument parsing with JCommander Java package (http://jcommander.org/).
 * Those parts of configuration which will need to be changed periodically are read from IronCache.
 * All configuration and payloads are inputed as JSON.
 JSON is parsed with Google's GSON library (https://code.google.com/p/google-gson/).
 * Pack everything (all Java packages and their related configuration/deployment options) into one jar file to ensure the worker has all dependencies it needs.
-(Use Maven option *assembly:single* for this.)
+(Use Maven *maven-assembly-plugin* or running *mvn package assembly:single* for this.)

 How to deploy to IronWorker
 ---------------------------